 The review of post-tenure portfolios for faculty begins with the College P&T Committee.
-Because the faculty member submits the portfolio through the digital workflow to the College P&T Committee, the committee chair will notify the department chair's office that the portfolio has been received.
-After receiving the College P&T Committee's recommendation in the digital workflow, the dean then makes a summary decision.
-A letter indicating the dean's decision must be uploaded into the digital workflow, with an electronic copy sent to the department chair and Provost.
+Since the faculty member submits the portfolio through the digital workflow to the College P&T Committee, the committee chair will notify the department chair's office that the portfolio has been received.
+The dean then makes a summary decision.
+A letter indicating the dean's decision must be sent to the department chair and provost.

-Post-tenure review will result in an assessment of the strengths and weaknesses in the quality and significance of a faculty member's performance in the context of individual roles and responsibilities.
-At each level, review committees and administrators must address the overall outcome of the assessment and must write a letter with the outcome to be categorized as either: 1) Achieving Expectations in Post-Tenure Performance; or 2) Not Achieving Expectations in Post-Tenure Performance.
-The letter from each level of review will be placed in the digital portfolio workflow (electronic copy to department chair).
+Post-tenure review will result in an assessment of the strengths and weaknesses in the quality and significance of a faculty member's performance in the context of his or her individual roles and responsibilities.
+At each level, review committees and administrators must address the overall outcome of the assessment and must write a letter with the outcome to be categorized as either: 1) Achieving Expectations in Post-Tenure Performance, or 2) Not Achieving Expectations in Post-Tenure Performance.
+The letter from each level of review will be placed in the digital portfolio workflow (hard copy original to the candidate and copy to lower levels of review and department chair).

-If there is a request for an additional review by either the candidate under review, the College P&T Committee, or dean, the portfolio can proceed to a committee of current chairs of the Department P&T Committees in the college.
-The chairs of Department P&T Committees findings are sent to the Provost for a final decision.
+If there is a request for a second review by either the candidate under review, the College P&T Committee, or dean, the portfolio can proceed to a committee of current chairs of the Department P&T Committees in the college.
+The Department P&T Committee findings are sent to the Provost for a final decision.